vinlin24/fixedint/README.md

 Custom implementation of fixed-size integer classes in Python.

-A nice learning exercise on bit manipulation as well as a refresher on more advanced Python topics such as operator overloading, function closures, and the class factory design pattern.
+A nice learning exercise on bit manipulation as well as a refresher on more advanced Python topics such as operator overloading, function closures, and the class factory and singleton design patterns.

 ## Setup